Photo by Innerbody Research

-Nearly two-thirds of Americans experience at least one gastrointestinal (GI) problem daily.1 About 8 million annual trips to the emergency room are related to GI concerns.2 Yet these problems often never receive a diagnosis, and even the lucky few with diagnoses don’t often receive treatment that alleviates their symptoms.
+Nearly two-thirds of Americans experience at least one gastrointestinal (GI) problem daily,1 and about eight million annual trips to the emergency room are related to GI concerns.2 Yet these problems often never receive a diagnosis, and even the lucky few with diagnoses don’t often receive treatment that alleviates their symptoms.
 When irritable bowel syndrome (IBS) feels more like a catch-all diagnosis, mounting frustrations with modern medicine might spill over, worsening your symptoms.

 Some attribute chronic GI distress to leaky gut syndrome, a constellation of symptoms related to separations in cells in the intestinal walls.
 While many medical doctors don’t yet recognize the condition, GI health supplements offer some hope for those suffering.